CenturyLinkCloud/PublicKB/Servers/using-owncloud-with-dbaas.md

 ### Postrequisite
-- If you want to access your application over the internet, please perform the following tasks after you receive an email notifying you that the Blueprint completed successfully:
+- If you want to access your application over the internet, please perform the following tasks after the server is deployed successfully:

-1. If you need to connect to your server via the Internet, [Add a Public IP](../../Network/how-to-add-public-ip-to-virtual-machine.md) to your server through Control Portal
+1. If you need to connect to your server via the Internet, [Add a Public IP](../Network/how-to-add-public-ip-to-virtual-machine.md) to your server through Control Portal

-2. [Allow incoming traffic](../../Network/how-to-add-public-ip-to-virtual-machine.md) for desired ports by clicking on the Servers Public IP through Control Portal and configuring appropriately.
+2. [Allow incoming traffic](../Network/how-to-add-public-ip-to-virtual-machine.md) for desired ports by clicking on the Servers Public IP through Control Portal and configuring appropriately.
   * The default ports to access the application are: 80, 443

 - After adding a public IP for OwnCloud perform the following actions: